somework/p2p-path-finder/README.md

 The resulting `SearchOutcome` contains `PathResult` objects ordered from lowest to highest cost.
-When multiple candidates share the same cost the default strategy breaks ties by preferring fewer hops, then lexicographically smaller route signatures (for example `EUR->USD->GBP`), and finally the discovery order reported by the search.
+When multiple candidates share the same cost the default strategy breaks ties by preferring fewer hops, then lexicographically smaller route signatures (for example `EUR->USD->GBP`) via the `RouteSignature::compare()` helper, and finally the discovery order reported by the search.
 This deterministic cascade keeps results stable across processes.

 `PathFinderService` accepts a configurable ordering strategy via its constructor.
 Implement `PathOrderStrategy::compare()` to inject your own prioritisation logic and pass it to the façade when